PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Customer should have awareness training in situation when need do actions for blocking his personal bank account.
+* Customer need for awareness training in situation when there are necessary actions for blocking his personal bank account.
 ```

 ```